majgis/cache-shrinkwrap/README.md

 ## Release History

+* 0.2.0 - Added report of processed and failures; exit code of 1 if any failures
-* 0.1.4 - added missing npmconf module
+* 0.1.4 - Added missing npmconf module
-* 0.1.3 - remove console statement reporting undefined
+* 0.1.3 - Removed console statement reporting undefined
-* 0.1.2 - removed npm-shrinkwrap.json to prevent installation of dev dependencies
+* 0.1.2 - Removed npm-shrinkwrap.json to prevent installation of dev dependencies
 * 0.1.1 - Documentation was updated and the public api was simplified
 * 0.1.0 - Basic loading of npm-shrinkwrap.json for populating the npm cache